alimogh/crypto-trading-bot-tutorial/README.md

-## Introduction to Bitcoin & Cryptocurrency Trading.
+## Introduction to Bitcoin & Cryptocurrency Trading
 ### What is Trading ?
 ### What is a ticker ?
 ### What is an exchange ?